Ybakman/TruthTorchLM/README.md

 </p>
 <p align="left">

-## TruthTorchLM: A Comprehensive Library for Hallucination Detection in LLMs
+## TruthTorchLM: A Comprehensive Library for Assessing Truthfulness in LLM Outputs
 ---

 ## Features

-- **State-of-the-Art Methods**: Implementations of advanced hallucination detection techniques.
+- **State-of-the-Art Methods**: Offers 23 **truth methods** that are designed to assess the truthfulness of LLM generations.
+These methods range from Google Search to uncertainty estimation and multi-LLM collaboration techniques.
-- **Integration**: Seamlessly works with **Huggingface** and **LiteLLM**.
+- **Integration**: Fully compatible with **Huggingface** and **LiteLLM**, enabling users to incorporate truth evaluation into their workflows with minimal code changes.
-- **Evaluation Tools**: Benchmark hallucination detection methods using various metrics.
+- **Evaluation Tools**: Benchmark truth methods using various metrics including AUROC, AUPRC, PRR, and Accuracy.
-- **Calibration**: Normalize and calibrate hallucination detection methods for interpretable and comparable outputs.
+- **Calibration**: Normalize and calibrate truth methods for interpretable and comparable outputs.
-- **Long-Form Generation**: Adapts detection methods to detect hallucinations in long-form text generations effectively.
+- **Long-Form Generation**: Adapts truth methods to assess truthfulness in long-form text generations effectively.
-- **Extendability**: Provides an intuitive interface for implementing new hallucination detection methods.
+- **Extendability**: Provides an intuitive interface for implementing new truth methods.

 ---